 To adopt an ATFO horse, you need to know these things:

-These horses receive 100 days of knowledgeable and thorough training by one of our approved trainers leading up to a three day 2020 event from August 20-22nd in Winfield, WV.
+Most of these horses receive 100 days of knowledgeable and thorough training by one of our approved trainers leading up to a three day 2022 event from August 18-20th in Winfield, WV.

 Horses adopted during a live auction to approved homes.
 You do not have to be present to bid.
 You can do so via phone with a proxy assigned to you.